-This mix makes enough for about 7 foot soaks, so it’s enough stock for one whole week of everyday use
+This mix makes enough for about 7 foot soaks, so it’s enough for one whole week of everyday use.

 When you’re ready to use, pour hot water into a foot tub and then mix in one tablespoon of the oil mix into the water.
-Submerge your feet and the let them soak for a good 15 to 20 minutes.
+Submerge your feet, and let them soak for a good 15 to 20 minutes.

 Foot powder is great because it keeps your feet cool and absorbs excessive sweat.
-While you can use any kind of absorbent powder for this mix such as white clay, cornstarch or arrowroot powder, we lie to use baking soda because it’s inexpensive and usually a pantry item.
+While you can use any kind of absorbent powder for this mix such as white clay, cornstarch, or arrowroot powder, we like to use baking soda because it’s inexpensive and usually a pantry item.

 For the powder, you’ll need: